Make Your Own German "Scherenschnitte" or Paper Cutting CraftApril 8, 2020

 In the 1700s, Germans living in America used this craft to create decorative things for their homes, featuring anything from ships to birds to hearts.
 Traditional paper cutters would “draw with scissors,” cutting shapes without drawing anything first.

-Download full printable PDF instructions for the paper cutting craft.
+Download full printable PDF instructions and templates for the paper cutting craft.
 It might be easier for you to use these instructions to draw designs and then cut them out.
 To clearly see the results of your work, you can display it against a different colored paper background.
-Share your creation with us @amrevmuseum on Facebook, Twitter, and Instagram.

 Paper Cutting Craft